 Whenever you invite a new person to your team in Pics.io, you have to select a role for your newly-invited teammate.
 The role you assign determines the scope of their permissions, their access to certain assets, features, and tools that are available in Pics.io.

-By default, the role of the first teammate you invite is “admin”.
-To edit this role and create new roles for your teammates, go to Roles section (Settings menu - My Team).
-In the Roles section you can do the following:
+By default, the role of the first teammate you invite is 'admin'.
+To edit this role and create new roles for your teammates, go to Roles section (Settings -> My Team).
+Here you may also edit your existing roles or duplicate them.

 - to invite or remove other teammates and edit their permissions